sailfishos-mirror/wayland-protocols/README.md

 Protocols in general have three phases: the experimental phase, the staging phase, and the stable phase.

-In the experimental phase, a protocol may be added to wayland-protocols as `experimental/`.
-It is actively being developed, for example by iterating over it in a [merge request] or planning it in an [issue].
+In the experimental phase, a protocol is actively being developed, for example by iterating over it in a [merge request] or planning it in an [issue].
 Protocols in this phase can have backward incompatible changes.

 During this phase, patches for clients and compositors are written as a test